rcbyron/hey-athena-client/README.md

 ### Module Ideas
 - Context module (remembers location and important stuff)
-- IFTTT
-- Play music based on mood (and weather)
 - Oauth API
-- Canvas
+- Canvas module (for college grades/assignments info)
 - Gmail (and other google modules)
 - Calender (regular)
-- Twitter (automate sending tweets)
 - Facebook
+- Movies/Showing Times
+- Sports-related modules
 - Phone Texting (for multiple carriers)
 - Text-based Games (zork, etc.)
 - Movement (passive, active, API)
+- Play music based on mood (and weather)

 If you create a module, submit a pull request!
-We'd love to add it too.
+We'd love to add it to the repository.
+You can also email it to connor@heyathena.com

 ## Passive Modules
 (not implemented yet)